google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 After Sisera and his mighty army arrived at the Kishon River.
 Deborah turns and tells Barak that the Lord had went ahead of him and that today is the day that Sisera will be delivered into his hands.

-(Biblical Prophets - Bible Study Online Article Covers: Judges 4:6-23)
+(Bible Study Online Article Covers: Judges 4:6-23)

 The Scriptures have taken us to a time when the Israelites were crying out to God, hoping He would deliver them from the hands of king Jabin and his iron chariots of Canaan.
+It was never meant for Israel to be ruled over, and the reason why they were going through a season of suffering was because they had turned their backs on the one true God.

 Now we find Israel crying out in a spirit of repentance and humility, and God answers by sending them Deborah, who would serve them as both judge and prophet.

-With Deborah being a woman we must understand that armies weren't respected or feared if they were to be lead out in combat by a woman.
-But Deborah, being the wise woman and judge that she was, commissioned a known soldier who went by the name Barak the son of Abinoam of Kedesh in Naphtali, to lead her army.
+But Deborah, being the wise woman and judge that she was, commissioned a known soldier, Barak, the son of Abinoam of Kedesh in Naphtali, to lead her army.

-I'm led to believe that Barak was already having rebel type encounters with the army of Jabin, and although this was on a much smaller scale -- he was still able to make a reputation for himself within the land of his country men.
+I'm led to believe that Barak was already having rebel-type encounters with the army of Jabin, and although this was on a much smaller scale, he was still able to make a reputation for himself within the land of his countrymen.

-Now he was being called up by Deborah who had favor and a strong relationship with God and authority within the land.
-She needed his courage and leadership services when it came to leading an army against the king Jabin and his army of nine-hundred iron chariots of Canaan.
+She needed his courage and leadership services when it came to leading an army against the king Jabin and his army of nine hundred iron chariots of Canaan.

 Biblical Prophets - Bible Study Online